pennmem/bptools/README.rst

 5. Save the CSV config file.
 6. Save the binary config file.

+To run the script, either run from the same directory as this README, add said directory to your ``PYTHONPATH``, or run ``python setup.py install``.

 Script usage::

     usage: python -m bptools.odin [-h] [--jacksheet JACKSHEET] --subject SUBJECT